WojciechCendrzak/blog/src/content/rxjs-redux-observable-redux-toolkit-part-3-scenarios.md

 1. Fetching from API
 2. Fetching from API with cancel
-3. Fetching in sequence
+3. Calling API sequentially
-4. Fetching in parallel
+4. Calling API parallelly
-5. Returning more than one value to the emitter
+5. Emitting more than one action from epic
 6. WebSocket listener
 7. Avoid multiply button clicking
 8. Live search optimization